All Episodes

 Because I know that most people are not going to be able to ever go to France.

-Uh many will, but a vast majority who would like to won't be able to.
+Many will, but a vast majority who would like to won't be able to.

-And yet it's still to me, very worthwhile.
+And yet it's still, to me, very worthwhile.

 It's relevant.

-I mean, I saw the story uh earlier this week that baby boomers are committing suicide in record numbers.
+I mean, I saw the story earlier this week that baby boomers are committing suicide in record numbers.

 And everybody's trying to figure out why.

-I mean I that that those were tough times.
+I mean, those were tough times.

 That required growing up and being an adult, realizing that there were far more things much bigger than you as an individual.

-They had to learn that when they were eighteen, fourteen, fifteen years old.
+They had to learn that when they were 18, 14, 15 years old.

-So I've popularized the saying that we, baby boomers, had to invent our traumas to try to tell ourselves how tough our lives were compared to everybody else's, and we've been very successful at it.
+So I've popularized the saying that we, baby boomers, had to invent our traumas to try to tell ourselves how tough our lives were compared to everybody else's.

-We have invented a lot of traumas, and we've believed the traumas, and we have created a whole lot of stress for ourselves.
+We have invented a lot of traumas and we've believed the traumas and we have created a whole lot of stress for ourselves.

 And it's very real.